siddhesh-wagh/classes-website/README.md

 ---

-🚀 **Enjoy building with PHP!**
+🚀 **Built entirely with PHP!**
 ```

-This README aligns with your project structure.
-Let me know if you want any changes! 😊
+This README now correctly highlights that **both the frontend and backend use PHP**.
+Let me know if you need more refinements! 😊